egison/egison/design/type-pm-compatibility.md

 constructs duplicate-free lists, and instantiation rejects a malformed scheme with duplicate binders, matching the mechanized input invariant.

+Definition-side generalization counts each flexible capability variable across all argument/result duals, including matcher capabilities nested in their ordinary targets.
+A non-ambient variable occurring exactly once carries no correlation and is canonicalized to ground `Any`.
+A variable occurring two or more times remains quantified so its argument/argument or argument/result sharing is preserved.
+Ambient variables remain free.
+Local pattern variables, wildcards, and value/predicate leaves still receive fresh capabilities during inference; only the completed `DualScheme` crosses this canonicalization boundary.

 A finalized named application instantiates both binder lists in one freshening step and applies the same paired substitution to every argument and the result.
 It then checks the result target, each argument target, and each argument